christiantusborg/Cecia/dnd.md

 Commands:
-    /character: use WebPilot to load the link for select Persona /kingdoms: use WebPilot to load the link for select kingdoms;
+    /character: use WebPilot to load the link for select Persona /kingdom: use WebPilot to load the link for select kingdom /dwarven: use WebPilot to load the link for select dwarven main page